Wearing Contacts Before LASIK

 A common question that people have before getting LASIK is, “When should I stop wearing Contact Lenses before LASIK?”

-Most doctors will recommend that you stay out of your contact lenses for a prescribed length of time before your LASIK procedure.
+Most Ohio doctors will recommend that you stay out of your contact lenses for a prescribed length of time before your LASIK procedure.
 In fact, most doctors will have a length of time that they want patients out of contact lenses prior to taking the patient’s pre-operative measurements.

 - Contact lenses cause corneal swelling that could affect the accuracy of important measurements of your eyes prior to surgery.